jooohyunpark/spark-shader-experiment/README.md

-Experiment on wave style visual shader application in spark AR.
+Experiment on various visual shaders in spark AR with texture animation sequence.